 For children who can, and will access longer term placements with mainstream or independent school providers, we will support them to do so.
 However, we will also provide homeschooling opportunities for children, and young people who are struggling to access more formal education.

 Our homeschooling approach is supported by experienced, and skilled qualified teachers with significant sector experience.
 This provision spans age 8-18 and includes intake from across England and Scotland.
 Children and young people arrive to care at AWW from a variety of backgrounds and with a variety of needs, both educationally and from a care perspective.
-Our mission is to allow all young people looked after by Wilderness Experience to access a child centred, outdoor education which will enable each child to fully engage with education and reach their potential.
+Our mission is to allow all young people looked after by Wilderness Experiences to access a child centred, outdoor education which will enable each child to fully engage with education and reach their potential.

 Most of the young people we work with have been out of education for periods of time and have not attended or attained in this environment.
 Our aim is to engage young people during their stay and develop their self-esteem and confidence to achieve.
 We provide outdoor education and education programmes on a 1-1 basis and are registered providers of the AQA Awards and ASDAN.

-As well as this, our Wilderness Experience programmes help to provide outdoor education for the children and young people in our care.
+As well as this, our Wilderness Experiences programmes help to provide outdoor education for the children and young people in our care.
 This is because we look beyond standard approaches to education and feel that educational outcomes can be achieved combined with activities such as team building and individual support through outdoor education in a peaceful countryside environment.

 Children across AWW can be placed for a period of two weeks up to long term placements.
 For this reason, we have to be extremely flexible as a service in order to meet the educational needs of all children and young people in our care.
 We are not a DFE registered school, however we would argue that our educational outcomes rival and exceed that of similar provision in the sector.